Four Simple Ways to Develop a More Positive Attitude

 Of course, turning off the negative stream of consciousness and developing a positive attitude takes effort.
 But when we do so, people are more likely to want to be around us, which can make us happier, which makes us even easier to be around, and even happier—an upward spiral of positive emotions that fuel health and well-being (to see your current level of well-being, take the well-being quiz).
 So let’s talk about the simple ways to develop a more positive attitude.

 1. Strengthen the Positive Neural Pathways in Your Brain to Develop a More Positive Attitude

-It can feel impossible to just flip some magic “positivity switch” and change everything about how you feel, think, and act.
+It can feel hard to flip the “positivity switch” and change everything about how you feel, think, and act.
 That’s because—let's face it—the positive pathways in your brain haven’t been used all that often and are a bit out of shape.
 But after spending the last year researching and writing my new book, Outsmart Your Smartphone, I'm convinced that there are plenty of ways to boost positivity—there are even ways to do it on your phone!